CKParungao/cloudwatch-cloudtrail/README.md

 4. **Analyze Logs** to monitor system performance.

 ## ✒️ Part 1: CloudTrail - Trail Creation
 1. Log in to your AWS Console.
+Ensure that you are on the `ap-southeast-1` region.
 2. Navigate to `CloudTrail`, then click `Trails` on the navigation menu.
 3. Click the `Create trail` button.